This is the second in a three part series giving an overview of the sessions I attended at Øredev 2014. Part one of the series can be found here.

 Keavy also described the process for developing software at Github, and the way which written communication in particular is used.
 Being a mostly remote team, being able to express your ideas clearly and concisely in writing is key to the way Github works.

-Peter Smith – One and Three Consulting
+Session 1: Beyond responsive design - UI for the modern web application - Peter Smith - One and Three Consulting

 In this session, Peter demonstrated some of the key components which he feels contribute to the development of a successful multi-screen web application.
 I think he’s right to point out that a good web app needs to be more than responsive if it’s going to compete with native mobile applications.
 Responsive techniques will make sure that your site renders correctly, but it might not be enough to improve the usability of the site.